Home | Activities & Events | Mindfulness Meditation Circle

 Impact on Community

 We extend our heartfelt gratitude to DBSA Boston for their unwavering support of this meditation circle since 2017, when it used to meet in person at McLean Hospital, and then in 2020, when we switched to Zoom.
 Thanks to DBSA Boston Presidents Chuck, Joe, Lillian, and Mary for their dedication and encouragement.
-We also thank our past practice leaders: Adriana, Andie, Elizabeth, Jean, Jennifer, Krista, and Lucia.
+We also thank our current and past practice leaders and faciltators: Adriana, Andie, Carolyn, Charlesly, Elizabeth, Jean, Jennifer, Krista, and Lucia.
 Your guidance and commitment have been invaluable to our community.

 And to each member of our mindfulness community, we extend our sincere appreciation.
 Your presence, participation, and contributions breathe life into this circle and make it all possible.
 Thank you for being part of this journey.